jmstipanowich/Movie-Data-Repo/README.md

 ### Scoring

 Your teacher will use the rubric at the bottom of this assignment to grade your project.
-You will receive a 1-5 score based on the criteria below - a 3 is considered passing.
+You will receive a L1-5 score based on the criteria below - L3 or above is considered passing.

 * L1: Most rubric elements are "Developing"
 * L2: Some rubric elements are "Developing"